 You'll get an immediate notification (with a video clip) sent to your phone under the following conditions:

-- Security alerts are turned on and your camera sees someone - even someone it knows
+- Security alerts are turned on and your camera sees someone - even someone it knows - or something of significant size moving through your space.

 - A ping (custom notification) is triggered